poanetwork/posdao-contracts/README.md

 - `BlockRewardAuRa`: generates and distributes rewards according to the logic and formulas described in the white paper.
 Main features include:
   - distributes the entrance/exit fees from the `erc-to-erc`, `native-to-erc`, and/or `erc-to-native` bridges among validators and their delegators;
-  - distributes staking tokens minted by 1%/year inflation among validators and their delegators;
+  - distributes staking tokens minted by per year inflation among validators and their delegators;
   - mints native coins needed for the `erc-to-native` bridge;
   - makes a snapshot of the validators and their delegators at the beginning of each staking epoch and uses that snapshot at the end of staking epoch to accrue rewards to validators and their delegators.